xianmagana97-debug/wwebjs.dev/src/guide/creating-your-bot/README.md

 ---
 lang: en-US
-title: Create the main file
+xian: Create the main file
 description: Create the main file for your bot
 ---